microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-00.md

 pwsh deploy.ps1 -SubscriptionId "" -Location "" -ResourceGroupName ""
 ```

-- SubscriptionId: The Azure Subscription ID where you want to deploy the resources
+- `SubscriptionId`: The Azure Subscription ID where you want to deploy the resources
-- Location: The Azure Region where you want to deploy the resources
+- `Location`: The Azure Region where you want to deploy the resources
-- ResourceGroupName: The name of the resource group where you want to deploy the resources
+- `ResourceGroupName`: The name of the resource group where you want to deploy the resources

 **NOTE:** Additional parameters are required if you are using a service principal to deploy the resources.
 Expand the hidden section below for instructions.